 No communication after lapse of contract

 If the contract lapses with no communication from the employer as to its renewal or not, some judges of the labour court have held that the contract converts to a ‘month to month’ contract which can only be terminated for valid reason and after following the termination procedure set out in the Act.
+Other judges have found that the contract becomes open-ended.
 Such contracts, therefore, call for a good HR management system.

 - Benson Odhiambo Onyango v Instarect Company Limited eKLR;

 - William Omondi Nyahuru v Furniture International Limited eKLR;

 - Josephat Ambubi Musumba & Another v Vegro Kenya Limited eKLR;